 Are there cases when legitimate interests is likely to apply?

-The GDPR highlights some processing activities where the legitimate interests basis is likely to apply:
+The UK GDPR highlights some processing activities where the legitimate interests basis is likely to apply:

 processing employee or client data;